Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 home.adoptPet(dog1) // returns the number of pets that have been adopted thus far home.adoptPet(dog1) // an error/exception gets raised
 ```

+## Check your understanding

+Consider the following OOP concepts.
+Can you see and explain how they are demonstrated in this project?

+1. Encapsulation
+2. Inheritance
+3. Polymorphism
+4. Composition

 ## Instructions for reviewer